Immigration Judicial Review for UK Visa Refusal and 10-Year Ban

 Immigration Judicial Review Waiting Times

-Perhaps, the average processing time for a UK immigration judicial review depends on the stage in which a decision is reached.
-Therefore, if a decision is reached at the Immigration Pre-action Protocol (PEP) Letters then the whole process can conclude within 2-4 weeks.
+The average processing time for UK immigration judicial review depends on the stage in which a decision is reached.
+Therefore, if a decision is reached at the Immigration Pre-action Protocol (PEP) Letters then the complete process can conclude within 2-4 weeks.
 However, if it goes to the substantive hearing stage then it may up to 9-10 months.